AnisBouaza/RLE-Compression/README.md

 ```processing
 image = loadImage("img1.bmp");
 ```
-- To change the name of the file that you want to save the compression code in change the line below with the name you want in the **RLE.pde** file, **this same file is the one that the decompression uses so you can change it to get another image and commenting the compression part (starts at the #Compression and ends in #Decompression)**.
+- To change the name of the file that you want to save the compression code in change the line below with the name you want in the **RLE.pde** file, **this same file is the one that the decompression uses so you can change it to get another image and you also need to comment the compression part (starts at the //Compression and ends in //Decompression)**.
 ```processing
 saveStrings("image.txt",compres);
 ```